zoff99/ToFShare/README.md

 # Tox File Share (for Android)

-This is a simplified version of TRIfA (the Tox Message Application for Android) the focuses on stable file exchange.
+This is a simplified version of [TRIfA](https://github.com/zoff99/ToxAndroidRefImpl) (the Tox Message Application for Android) that focuses on stable file exchange.
 This is a work in progress, feel free to help out.

 Status